duarte-viana/iVarPart/README.md

 # iVarPart

-"Disentangling spatial and environmental effects: flexible methods for community ecology and macroecology" Duarte S. Viana, Petr Keil, Alienor Jeliazkov
+Article title: "Disentangling spatial and environmental effects: flexible methods for community ecology and macroecology"
+Journal: Ecosphere
+Authors: Duarte S. Viana, Petr Keil, Alienor Jeliazkov

 The files contained in this repository provide the R code for simulating and analysing the data corresponding to the mentioned paper.
 Below we provide a brief description of each file.